Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Step 2: Look Beyond Big Names

-One of the biggest mistakes students make is focusing only on large companies or famous organizations.
-Many of the most meaningful internships are local, small or informal.
-These are the places where you often get the most meaningful work and hands-on experience.
+One of the biggest mistakes students make is focusing only on large companies or well-known organizations.
+Many of the most meaningful internships are local, small, or informal.

 Places to consider: